 For my JPEG Repair Service I am often asked to repair JPEGs that only partially display.
-The bottom half of JPEG is missing or greyed out, solid grey.
-I some times can repair this and I some times can not.
-It all depends on if there is data present I can work with.
-Fact is that the image partially shows, so the header is intact.
-The problem is likely to be within the image bit stream.
+The bottom half of JPEG is missing or greyed out.
+It is also possible the missing part of the image is a solid colored block.

 Note: Starting with version 1.7.84 JPG-Repair offers 2 tools to determine if a JPEG may be fixable or not:

 Example of file with lower half of file filled with a FF FF byte pattern.
 Entropy is too low (red).
 Histogram is flat apart for value 255 (FF in hex).
 The file can not be repaired.

 Last part of this file is filled with zeros.
 Entropy is too low and histogram is flat with the exception of one bar which is maxed out for the zero value.
 This file can not be repaired.

 This file shows a healthy histogram (more or less uniform distribution of bytes, high value for zeros is normal for JPEG) and good entropy.
 This file is a good candidate for repair.

 Please note that entropy being low and unhealthy byte distribution is the primary cause for the files being beyond repair.
 It is not a limitation of the software.
 IOW, the file is dead, Jim.